5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 As you can see, the `XHCI` device only contains 8 Ports: `HPS0` to `HSP3` and `SSP0` to `SSP3`.
 So does the `EHC1` device (ports `PRT0` to `PRT7`). `EHC2` only contains 6 Ports (`PRT8` to `PRTD`).

-If you have sleep and wake issues due to an internally connected WiFi/Bluetooth module not beeing detected as "internal", I suggest using [**USBToolBox**](https://github.com/USBToolBox/tool) on windows to create a USBPort kext and change the port type for the the port in question to `255`.
+If you have sleep and wake issues due to an internally connected WiFi/Bluetooth module not being detected as "internal", I suggest using [**USBToolBox**](https://github.com/USBToolBox/tool) on windows to create a USBPort kext and change the port type for the the port in question to `255`.
 This should fix the problem.

 **NOTE**: Just because a SSDT includes 26 port entries, that doesn't meant that they are all connected to physical devices on the mainboard.
 Look at it more as a template used by Devs.